nuxt-modules/i18n/docs/content/es/options-reference.md

 - type: `object` or `string`
 - default: `{}`

-Configuration for the `vue-i18n` library that is used internally but this module.
+Configuration for the `vue-i18n` library that is used internally by this module.
 See full documentation at http://kazupon.github.io/vue-i18n/api/#constructor-options

 <alert type="info">